Swewi/Werecat-Blog/README.md

 * Aria/Alt: Used throughout the site to maximise readabilty by screen readers.

 #### Lighthouse output
-I ran lighthouse to check the overall accessibility rating of website, the results below are for both a desktop and a mobile device:
+I ran lighthouse to check the overall accessibility rating of the website, the results below are for both a desktop and a mobile device:

 ##### Desktop
 ![Google lighthouse desktop output](static/images/readme/lighthouse%20desk.png)